AlexandreDecan/sismic/docs/evaluation.rst

     evaluator = PythonEvaluator({'x': 1, 'math': my_favorite_module})

-By default, the context will expose an ;py:class:`~pyss.model.Event` and a ``send`` function, that can be used to send internal event to the simulator (eg.: ``on entry: send(Event('Hello World!'))``).
+By default, the context will expose an :py:class:`~pyss.model.Event` and a ``send`` function, that can be used to send internal event to the simulator (eg.: ``on entry: send(Event('Hello World!'))``).

 Additionally, the ``__builtins__`` of Python are also exposed, implying that you can use nearly everything provided by the standard library of Python.

 .. autoclass:: pyss.evaluator.PythonEvaluator
    :members:
-    :inherited-members:

 Examples